 What To Serve With Fruit Salsa

-Use the salsa to top your cilantro lime shrimp tacos, fajitas, or even top these rolled tacos.
+Use the salsa to top your cilantro lime shrimp tacos, sheet pan fajitas, or even top these rolled tacos.
 This salsa pairs nicely with fish tacos as well, it is going to bring out tons of flavor to your fish.

 Pineapple salsa is made with pineapple, peppers, onion, tomatoes, lime juice, and more, all finely chopped.
 You will find it is a similar texture to a pico de gallo, where it is chunky in texture.